 The Structural Engineers Association of Illinois is pleased to announce the 17th Annual Bridge Symposium, which provides a forum for engineers to share analysis, design, and construction information from recent projects with unique and/or distinguishing characteristics.
 Attendance typically represents a diverse cross-section of all aspects of the profession, including: design, construction management, material suppliers, academia, general contracting, and owners’ representatives.
+We're delighted to partner with the National Structural Engineers Association for this special virtual delivery, and welcome the national audience!

 The Symposium will include: